-A Monthly Plastics Journal, 5 LVA Tips, & Supermicrosurgery
+A New Monthly Edition (for Specialists), 5 LVA Tips, & Supermicro

 Also: Evidence on supermicrosurgery for lymphedema, LVA technique demonstration, & 3 recommended reads on supermicrosurgery.

-A Monthly Plastics Journal, 5 LVA Tips, & Supermicrosurgery
+A New Monthly Edition (for Specialists), 5 LVA Tips, & Supermicro

 In this week's edition